nicai-cloud/cai-gift-shop-api/README.md

 To generate certs for the domain on EC2:
 First EC2:
-sudo certbot certonly --standalone -d goodyhub.duckdns.org Second EC2: sudo certbot certonly --standalone -d giftoz.duckdns.org
+For subdomain on duckdns: sudo certbot certonly --standalone -d goodyhub.duckdns.org For my own subdomain: sudo certbot certonly --standalone -d api.giftoz.com.au Second EC2:
+For subdomain on duckdns: sudo certbot certonly --standalone -d giftoz.duckdns.org For my own subdomain: sudo certbot certonly --standalone -d api2.giftoz.com.au

 By default, when the certs are generated, they are located on EC2:
 /etc/letsencrypt/live/goodyhub.duckdns.org/fullchain.pem and